19 Best SEO Tools SEO Professionals Actually Use

 - Organic search keywords

-With approximately eight percent of search engine market share with 6 billion monthly desktop searches, trailing only Google and Baidu, webmasters should focus some attention on obtaining traffic from Bing.
+With approximately eight percent of search engine market share with < robust>6 billion monthly desktop searches, trailing only Google and Baidu, webmasters should focus some attention on obtaining traffic from Bing.

-These seventeen SEO tools can transform your marketing strategy in no time at all.
-If you’ve yet to use one or more of these tools, set the goal of doing so in the near future.
+These < vital>seventeen SEO tools can transform your marketing strategy quickly.
+If you’ve yet to use one or more of these tools, set the goal of doing so shortly.
 You won’t be disappointed with your decision!

 Do you have any favorite tools to add to this list?